mix-steam-app/example-project/README.md

 - **Steam Workshop Integration**: Use the Steam Workshop to browse, download, and share modules.
 - **Asset Sharing**: Creators are recommended to allow others to use and reference their assets in modules, but redistribution is not permitted.
 This means players must own the dependency module to use dependent modules that reference it, so the creators of the dependency benefit from the dependent's popularity.
 This optional policy supports Mix’s vision of fostering a vast and ever-growing library of content by promoting the free flow of ideas and resources, encouraging collaboration and accelerating development.
 - **Documentation**: Material on GitHub to help users get started.

-### Upcoming Features (Ordered by Priority)
-- **Module Microtransactions**: A platform where creators can sell modules, enabling them to earn money from their creations, foster the development of premium content, and receive financial support.
-This will be done with Steam Workshop microtransactions.

 ## Pre-requisites
 1. Install Unity version 6000.0.23f1 from [Unity Editor Archive](https://unity.com/releases/editor/archive).